dlr1516/ars/README.md

 If library ars has been installed in system directory "/usr/local", then it is straighforward to use it in your projects.
-You needs to add the following lines to your project as in this example:
+You need to add the following lines to your project as in this example:

 > CMAKE_MINIMUM_REQUIRED(VERSION 2.8)